TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/python/how-to-implement-the-solution.md

     line += str(i)
 ```

-If the number is divisible by 3, as explained above, we add the word ìFizzî to
+If the number is divisible by 3, as explained above, we add the word ‚ÄúFizz‚Äù to
 the empty string.
-If itís divisible by 5, we add the word ìBuzzî.
+If it‚Äôs divisible by 5, we add the word ‚ÄúBuzz‚Äù.
 Notice the
 efficiency here.
-We donít need and because by simply adding ìBuzzî, we meet the
+We don‚Äôt need and because by simply adding ‚ÄúBuzz‚Äù, we meet the
 requirement for the case where the number is divisible by 3 and 5, or just 5.
 Then we add i to the empty string if the string is still empty.

 Notice that an empty string returns false.
 This is a concept called falsey.
 In a weakly typed language, like Python and JavaScript, values such as 0,
-undefined, null, and '' all return false when theyíre used in logical comparisons.
+undefined, null, and '' all return false when they‚Äôre used in logical comparisons.

 ### Printing